- What services does AIDS Project Rhode Island provide for people who are HIV+? Are there any eligibility requirements to receive services?

 Many people suffer from depression when they first learn they are HIV positive.
 It is important to seek help and support from friends, family, or trained professionals.
 People with HIV can live normal, healthy lives.
 Recent advancements in medications and treatments have allowed people with HIV to achieve almost the same life expectancy as people without HIV.

-If you are having thoughts of harming yourself or ending your life, you should either go to a hospital emergency room or you can call the national suicide hotline at 1-800-273-8255.
+If you are having thoughts of harming yourself or ending your life, you should either go to a hospital emergency room or you can call the National Suicide Prevention Hotline at 1-800-273-8255.

 The Rhode Island Department of Health provides services that help inform people that they should get an HIV test.
-Here is a link to a description of the services: Rhode Island Department of Health Partner Services
+Visit Rhode Island Department of Health Partner Services

 Any information you provide is anonymous and confidential.